sallygaller/naturehood/README.md

 <img src="src/Utils/images/2.5-MyNaturehood.PNG" alt="List of sightings" width="500">

 ### My Observations
 The "My Observations" page is where the user focuses on their own sightings.
-The user can add a new observation, and edit or delete an existing observation.
+They can add a new observation, and edit or delete an existing observation.

 <img src="src/Utils/images/3-Observations.PNG" alt="My Observations Page" width="500">

-Towards the bottom of the page, "Species Log" shows a summary of what the user has submitted: how many observations they've recoded, and how many of each species type.
+Towards the bottom of the page, the "Species Log" shows a summary of what the user has submitted: how many observations they've recoded, and how many of each species type.

 <img src="src/Utils/images/3.5-Observations.PNG" alt="Species Log" width="500">